Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 Kona

 Does swimming in a private waterfall sound relaxing to you?
-Should you be staying on the west side of the Big Island, there are easy Kona waterfall hikes and other tours that you’ll come across at the Hawaii Forest & Trail Kona Headquarters.
+Should you be staying on the west side of the Big Island, there are easy Kona waterfall hikes on the Big Island and other tours that you’ll come across at the Hawaii Forest & Trail Kona Headquarters.

-Besides hiking to a number of waterfalls, you can customize your experience by witnessing an active volcano, ziplining, wildlife viewing, and much more.
+In addition to hiking to several waterfalls, you can customize your experience by witnessing an active volcano, ziplining, wildlife viewing, and much more.

-So, don’t hesitate to visit these waterfalls near Kona and enjoy a few of the other exciting tours they have available for you.
+So, don’t hesitate to visit these waterfalls near Kona and take one of the other exciting tours they offer.

 Hi’ilawe Falls